 First things first: we are nearing the end of Brom.
 Thank god.
 I really dislike Brom as a character and Murtagh serves as a much more interesting travel companion.

 Anyway, we start off with some good description of Eragon’s headache.
 It’s realistic and not overly flowery, which is exactly what I like in a piece of description.
 We do however then have a weird moment when Eragon thinks that it’s a good thing Brom’s tied up, but doesn’t know why.
 The a minute later he realises that it’s because they’d only tie him up if he was alive.
-I’m not sure how I feel about that – it’s a bit of a weird though to have without realising what’s actually going on.
+I’m not sure how I feel about that – it’s a bit of a weird thought to have without realising what’s actually going on.

 Unfortunately the negatives continue as I hate how the ra’zac speak.
 “The drug is working, yesss?
 I think you will not be bothering us again.”
 First of all, the hissing.
 Why do they hiss?
 They have beaks.
 I know that birds like geese hiss but the ra’zac are supposed to have hooked beaks.
 Do birds of prey hiss?
 Either way, I think Paolini should have described their hissing as being birdlike, or reminding Eragon of how a goose hisses or something.
 Then we’d make the connection that they hiss because they have some similarities to birds, rather than it just seeming as a cheap tactic to make them seem evil.